Julian Prégardien: Education

 Prégardien grew up in Limburg and began his musical training as a member of the Limburger Domsingknaben, the boys' choir at the Limburg Cathedral.
 He sang in several vocal ensembles including the Collegium Vocale Gent and the Kammerchor Stuttgart already before studying at the Musikhochschule Freiburg from 2005 to 2009 with Reginaldo Pinheiro.
 Prégardien performed the role of Hermenegild in a scenic production of Keiser's opera Fredegund at the Bayerische Theaterakademie August Everding in 2007.

 Opera

-In 2008 Prégardien appeared as Nencio in Haydn's L'infedeltà delusa in a touring production of the Aix-en-Provence Festival, traveling to the Opéra de Monte-Carlo, the Teatro Arriaga in Bilbao and to the Musikfest Bremen.
+In 2008 Prégardien appeared as Nencio in Haydn's L'infedeltà delusa in a touring production of the Aix-en-Provence Festival, travelling to the Opéra de Monte-Carlo, the Teatro Arriaga in Bilbao and to the Musikfest Bremen.
 He performed the role of Varo in Gluck's Ezio im November 2008 at the Theater an der Wien, with the ensemble Il Complesso Barocco conducted by Alan Curtis in a production that was recorded.

 Prégardien was a member of the Oper Frankfurt from the 2009/10 season, where he performed roles such as Tamino in Mozart's Die Zauberflöte, Jason in Charpentier's Médée and Nathanael/Spalanzani/Franz/Pitichinaccio in Offenbach's Hoffmanns Erzählungen.
 He portrayed the title role of Weber's Oberon at the Bavarian State Opera as part of the Münchner Opernfestspiele in 2017, played at the Prinzregententheater.